bmeurant/technical-docs/software-architecture/api-fundamentals/api-error-handling.md

 ---
 # API Error Handling

 Consistent and informative error handling is a critical component of a well-designed API.
 A good strategy improves the developer experience, enabling consumers to understand and resolve issues efficiently.
-While the core principles are universal, the implementation details differ significantly between [[REST]] and [[graphql|GraphQL]] APIs.
+While the core principles are universal, the implementation details differ significantly between [[REST]], [[graphql|GraphQL]], and [[json-rpc|JSON-RPC]] APIs.

 ---